asdaa0/uBlock-mv3/README.md

 5. Restart Chrome

 ## Issues
-1. Occasionally it tries to inject into a nonexistent frame?
-No idea what's going on here
+1. Occasionally it tries to inject into a nonexistent frame? ~~No idea what's going on here~~ This looks like it's a browser bug, uBlock Origin Lite has the same issues
-2. Probably some of the MV2 APIs haven't been polyfilled yet so random parts are broken
+2. Probably some of the MV2 APIs haven't been polyfilled yet so random parts are broken.
+It seems to be work consistently though

 ## How It Works
 - `webRequestBlocking` is allowed on MV3 extensions if they are forceinstalled by policy or allowlisted via the command line